Post-Selection Inference for Generalized Linear Models with Many Controls: Main Theoretical Results

 Next we state the main inferential results of the paper.
 It concerns the (uniform) validity of the different confidence regions for the coefficient $\alpha_0$ based on the optimal instrument and double selection algorithms.

-\begin{theorem}[Robust Estimation and Inference based on the Optimal IV Estimator] Consider any triangular array of data $(y_i, d_i, x_i)_{i=1}^n$ (i.e., with all variables implicitly indexed by $n$, with $n =1,2,...$) that obeys Condition L for all $n\geq 1$.
-Then, the IV estimator $\check \alpha$, based on the optimal instrument, obeys as $n \to \infty$
+\begin{theorem}[Robust Estimation and Inference based on the Optimal IV Estimator] Consider any triangular array of data $(y_i, d_i, x_i)_{i=1}^n$ that obeys Condition L for all $n\geq 1$.
+Then, the estimator $\check \alpha$ based on the optimal instrument, as defined in Table \ref{Table:Alg}, obeys as $n \to \infty$

 where

 Moreover, Finally, $\Sigma_n^2$ can be replaced by either $\hat \Sigma^2_{1n} = \{\En[\hat w_i d_i \hat z_i]\}^{-1}\En[\{y_i-G(d_i\check\alpha+x_i'\widetilde\beta)\}^2\hat z_i^2]\{\En[\hat w_i d_i \hat z_i]\}^{-1}$ or by $\hat \Sigma_{2n}^2 = {\En[\hat v_i^2]}^{-1}$ without affecting the result, i.e. $\hat \Sigma_{1n}^2/\Sigma_n^2 = 1 + o_{\Pr}(1)$ and $\hat \Sigma_{2n}^2/\Sigma_n^2 = 1 + o_{\Pr}(1)$. \end{theorem}